resola-ai/jobs/backend/sr-backend-engineer.md

 ## Our products and services

-deca.marketing is an all-in-one digital marketing platform that helps businesses of all sizes to plan, execute and optimize their online marketing campaigns.
-With a user-friendly interface and advanced features, deca.marketing simplifies the complex process of digital marketing and enables businesses to achieve their marketing goals with ease.
+Deca is an all-in-one digital marketing platform that helps businesses of all sizes to plan, execute and optimize their online marketing campaigns.
+With a user-friendly interface and advanced features, Deca simplifies the complex process of digital marketing and enables businesses to achieve their marketing goals with ease.

 Key Features:

-- Multi-Channel Marketing: deca.marketing supports multiple channels such as email, social media, search engine, and display advertising, allowing businesses to create a comprehensive marketing strategy.
+- Multi-Channel Marketing: Deca supports multiple channels such as email, social media, search engine, and display advertising, allowing businesses to create a comprehensive marketing strategy.
 - Automation: The platform automates several processes like email campaigns, social media posts, and PPC campaigns, saving businesses time and resources.
-- Analytics and Reporting: deca.marketing provides in-depth analytics and reporting features to help businesses measure the performance of their campaigns and make data-driven decisions.
+- Analytics and Reporting: Deca provides in-depth analytics and reporting features to help businesses measure the performance of their campaigns and make data-driven decisions.
 - Customization: The platform provides advanced customization options, allowing businesses to tailor their marketing campaigns to their specific needs.
-- Collaboration: deca.marketing offers collaboration features that enable teams to work together seamlessly, making it easier for businesses to manage their campaigns efficiently.
+- Collaboration: Deca offers collaboration features that enable teams to work together seamlessly, making it easier for businesses to manage their campaigns efficiently.
 - Target Market: Small and medium-sized businesses that want to improve their online presence and grow their customer base.
-- Competitive Advantage: deca.marketing's competitive advantage lies in its ease of use, multi-channel marketing capabilities, advanced automation features, and in-depth analytics and reporting capabilities.
+- Competitive Advantage: Deca's competitive advantage lies in its ease of use, multi-channel marketing capabilities, advanced automation features, and in-depth analytics and reporting capabilities.
-- Value Proposition: deca.marketing provides a user-friendly platform that simplifies the complex process of digital marketing, enabling businesses to create comprehensive marketing campaigns that are effective, efficient, and data-driven.
-By automating several marketing processes, deca.marketing saves businesses time and resources while providing in-depth analytics and reporting features that help them make data-driven decisions.
+- Value Proposition: Deca provides a user-friendly platform that simplifies the complex process of digital marketing, enabling businesses to create comprehensive marketing campaigns that are effective, efficient, and data-driven.
+By automating several marketing processes, Deca saves businesses time and resources while providing in-depth analytics and reporting features that help them make data-driven decisions.

+Visit our website at deca.marketing to learn more